Are you trying to lose weight? Or perhaps you're looking for natural ways to reset your body?

 Many people are catching onto the various benefits of water fasting.
 In general, fasting is a type of food intake restriction.
 The practice has taken place for thousands of years - even ancient Greeks like Hippocrates fasted!
 But what is water fasting?

 Water fasting is a more specific form of this diet, where you don't eat any food.
 Instead, you only drink water.

 The diet is not easy, but it has a lot of potential benefits, including weight loss.
-Here, we explore these benefits.
-We also provide the need-to-know information on water fasting, including its effects, what to expect, and how you can do a waster fasting diet safely.
+Here, we explore what it is that these benefits are.
+We also provide the need-to-know information about water fasting, including its effects, what is to be expected, and how you can do a waster fasting diet safely.

 Let's get started!